Radical period

-Another important studio was located in Milan and called "STUDIODADA".
+STUDIODADA was another important studio located in Milan.
 Members of STUDIODADA included: Ada Alberti, Dario Ferrari, Maurizio Maggi, Patrizio Corno, Marco Piva and Paolo Francesco Piva.
-Other professionals of that period were: David Palterer, Tomo Ara, Battista Luraschi, Bepi Maggiori, Alberto Benelli, Pino Calzana, etc.
+Other professionals of that period included David Palterer, Tomo Ara, Battista Luraschi, Bepi Maggiori, Alberto Benelli, and Pino Calzana.

 Radical Design influenced Studio Alchimia and the Memphis group.

+Postmodernism

-In addition, a movement called "Postmodernism" or "Neomodernism" was led by Alessandro Mendini, director of reviews like "Casabella", "Modo" and "Domus" from 1980 to 1985.
-Mendini's postmodernism inspired exhibitions like "L'interno oltre la forma dell'utile" (Interior space after the form of usefulness) held at the Triennale di Milano in 1980.
+A movement called Postmodernism or Neomodernism was led by Alessandro Mendini, director of reviews like "Casabella", "Modo" and "Domus" from 1980 to 1985.
+Mendini's postmodernism inspired exhibitions like "L'interno oltre la forma dell'utile" (Interior space beyond the form of usefulness) held at the Triennale di Milano in 1980.